The organisation of plant cells into tissues and organs - their structure and

 photosynthesis than respiration - the surplus glucose is converted into

 At night-time the opposite will happen, more carbon

-dioxide will be given out than taken in, and more oxygen taken in than given
+dioxide from respiration will be given out than taken in, and more oxygen taken in than given

 out - respiration increases and food stored as starch becomes the source of